The story of TOG Knives (1min 40)

 Jigane ga deru - 地金が出るWhen a blade is polished so often that the shingane appears or the jigane shows more unrefined areas – similar to “revealing one’s true character”.

 THE LONG ROAD TO SEKI

 In 2004, I got the opportunity to hold a Samurai sword.
 A real one.
-The name who made it was Mr. Hiromune Takaba and I had the privilege of meeting him on the day he finished three months of work making the blade.
+The man who made it was Mr. Hiromune Takaba and I had the privilege of meeting him on the day he finished three months of work making the blade.
 I watched him sign it.
 He showed me a box of nails that he had collected from a 750-year-old temple in Japan.
 He told me of his travels to Sweden to collect scrap from a car factory and to Australia in search of interesting steels.

 nDesigned to survive in a pro kitchen

 We sent our first ever knife to professional kitchens and we asked the chefs to give them hell.
 They came back in pieces.
 We put them through a commercial dishwasher 700 times.
 Materials failed, blades chipped, handles fell off.
 We made changes.
 We kept making more prototypes and each time we went back to the chefs.
 We needed to be sure that our knives could go the distance.
 When a TOG knife can survive a professional kitchen, we know it’s up to the task at home too.